xbenkozx/RAZ-RE/readme.md

 # RAZ/KRAZE Disposable Vape RE
 Reverse-enginering for RAZ/KRAZE disposible vapes.
 These devices use a Nation N32G0 Cortex M0 ARM microcontroller, ST7735 80x160 TFT display and 8Mb flash storage.
+Thanks to ginbot86 for creating the Flash Memory Map and Display output tables.
+Please check out his repo for some additional information on this vape [https://github.com/ginbot86/ColorLCDVape-RE](https://github.com/ginbot86/ColorLCDVape-RE).

 ## Hardware
 These vapes use the following hardware: